 Testing for Mesothelioma

-Testing for mesothelioma is a long, complex process that typically involves multiple cancer specialists and a series of diagnostic tools.
-The most widely used tests include imaging scans, biopsies and blood tests.
+The most widely used tests include imaging scans, biopsies and blood

 Imaging scans help doctors visualize abnormal growths on the body’s tissues and organs.
 Some even show areas with high metabolic activity, which suggest cancer may be present.